What Are Hives and Angioedema?

 - Wear loose-fitting lightweight clothes.

-If hives or angioedema occur with any of the following symptoms, contact your doctor right away:
+If you have hives or angioedema and any of the following symptoms, call your doctor right away: